I Choose You (Keyshia Cole song): Background and composition

+Elijah Blake co-wrote "I Choose You" and later discussed the song's development and circulation among several recording artists.

-"I Choose You" was written by Cole, Jack Splash, Elijah Blake, Lundon Knighten, while it was produced by Splash.
+"I Choose You" was written by Cole, Jack Splash, Elijah Blake, and Lundon Knighten, while it was produced by Splash.
 The vocals were produced by Kuk Harrell and recorded by Splash, with additional assistance from Josh Gudwin.
 The track was mixed by Jaycen Joshua, with assistance from Trehy Harris at Larrabee Sound Studios, and mastered by Chris Gehringer.
-Originally presented to Beyoncé for inclusion on her album 4, it was later shopped to Jennifer Hudson, Mariah Carey, and then Mary J. Blige before reaching Cole.
+Blake described "I Choose You" as "the song that changed my life", recalling that it had been considered by several prominent singers before Cole recorded it.
+He said the song was first presented to Beyoncé for inclusion on her album 4, before being considered by Jennifer Hudson, Mariah Carey, and Mary J. Blige.
+Blake recalled recording a version with Blige and described the song's circulation among artists as increasingly competitive, saying that "it became the song that could" and that "it's the song that everybody wanted".
+He also said producer Jack Splash was "very particular as to the home of that record", referring to which artist would ultimately record it.

+Blake recalled that the song eventually reached Cole after her label expressed interest in having her record it.
+He praised Cole's vocal performance, describing "a bell quality with Keyshia's tone" and saying that "when she has that magic moment, it rings like a bell".
+He concluded that Cole "bodied it" and that her recording demonstrated, in his view, "She can sing."

 In the summer of 2012, the song was debated as the second single, opposed to the previous single "Trust and Believe".
 Cole has cited "I Choose You" as one of her favorites from Woman to Woman.

 Musically, "I Choose You" is a sentimental ballad that lasts four minutes and 49 seconds.
 The song's lyrics revolve around how Cole is forced to choose between two men that she is madly in love with.
 The chorus includes Cole singing: "And if it ain’t you / then it's just not worth it."
 Other lyrics include: "I tried hating you, but I just love you more / compared him to you, but he can't match your score".
 Melody Charles of SoulTracks implied that in the song, "she toggles between two loves before breaking down why one has heart over the other".
 Peneliope Richards of Singersroom interpreted that the song makes listeners understand that Cole was able to make that "grappling" decision.